- Define the problem

 The Frascati manual, to satisfy statistical needs, defines several types of research:

 - Basic research, undertaken primarily (but not always exclusively) with a view to producing new knowledge independent of application prospects.

 - Applied research, which is directed towards a practical goal or objective.

 - Development activities (sometimes confused with technological research), which consists of the application of this knowledge for the manufacture of new materials, products or devices.

 Of course, care must also be taken to distinguish between the different disciplinary sectors: research in philosophy is obviously very different from that in molecular biology or archeology.

 According to the different forms of research encountered, different kinds of norms and rules govern scientific practices.

 These norms and rules are not always legal.
 The sociology of science thus reports the existence of standards specific to the scientific field.

 The different forms of research are also distinguished by the different “technical” standards that guide intellectual activity.
 It is the object of regional epistemologies to analyze and understand these local epistemic imperatives.
-Likewise, the " scientific method is not there even according to different search regimes.
+Similarly, the "scientific method" is not there even under different research regimes.